 However, if the business goes along with this request and the client subsequently makes a claim against it for professional negligence, that makes it much harder for the business to present a robust defence.
 If the files have been deleted the business has no evidence with which to counter their claims.
 This makes it easy for the client to “get creative” with their version of events.

-So, if a business deletes files containing personal information it is making it easier for clients to successfully sue them for negligence, as well as increasing the likelihood of their insurer refusing to accept the claim.
+So, if a business deletes files containing personal information, it is making it easier for clients to successfully sue them for negligence, as well as increasing the likelihood of their insurer refusing to accept the claim.

-The GDPR rules are written in such a way that a business may, under certain circumstance, be permitted to keep personal details and client files.
+The GDPR rules are written in such a way that a business may, under certain circumstances, be permitted to keep personal details and client files.
 Precisely because you need to keep proper and detailed records (for the reasons outlined above) this provides lawful justification for retaining personal client data within the terms of the GDPR regulations.
 The justification specifically relates to the following articles:

 Article 6.1 (b) (Performance of a contract)

-This article basically says that a business is allowed to process personal data if that data is required to perform its obligations under a contract.
+This article says that a business is allowed to process personal data if that data is required to perform its obligations under a contract.
 The fact that there is a contract gives you lawful right to process the client’s data.